 to rip off Mouse even more than I usually do for my first movie critique.
 Whoopee!

 So… Batman versus Dracula.
 As a kid I bought it instantly, but as a full-grown geek I have to admit it’s a tougher sell.
-The purist in me can rarely stand Batman mixing it up with magic & monsters (okay, sure, he was doing just that literally months into his debut, but I like to think there’s a reason the Monk has gotten about three stories in seventy-five-odd years) and this particular monster is such a genre icon that he’s nigh-impossible to fudge into “our” history for the purposes of Like Reality Unless Noted.
+The purist in me can rarely stand Batman mixing it up with magic & monsters (okay, sure, he was doing just that literally five issues into his debut, but I like to think there’s a reason the Monk has gotten about three stories in seventy-five-odd years) and this particular monster is such a genre icon that he’s nigh-impossible to fudge into “our” history for the purposes of Like Reality Unless Noted.
 That’s not an instant dealbreaker, but it does leave a weird taste in my mouth, akin to the time Batman ran into a 120-year-old Sherlock Holmes.